Fredo68usa/CT22_Projector/README.md

 # CT22_Projector

-Here you will find the .zip fiule containing the Projector Lambda function with the additional package for ES.
+Here you will find the .zip file (Projector1GW.zip) containing the Projector Lambda function with the additional package for ES.

-You will find as well the installation doc.
+You will find as well the installation doc as pdf